 “Last time I tasted it I was really struck by its complexity.
 We’re only eight miles from the coast here and the salinity and minerality is there in the wine.
 It pairs really well with oysters and lobster, and you can also taste the pure, green orchard fruits in there too.
 It’s drinking absolutely beautifully now, but I’m excited to see how it’s going to develop.
 I think it has plenty more to show.”

-Over two years ago, we disgorged and cellared a special parcel of Blanc de Blancs 2013 for release to our subscribers and this latest Collector’s Edition is available online now.
 Pale gold with a delicate mousse, this Blanc de Blancs blends classic Chardonnay characters of green apple, citrus and white fruit on the nose, with mineral notes and buttered toast complexity from extended lees ageing.
 The palate provides vibrant and ripe acidity with soft, creamy development.
-Like all of our wines, it receives complimentary delivery to the mainland UK.
+We release wines like this 2013 vintage to our subscribers periodically.
+Sign up to the mailing list to have the opportunity to buy limited edition wines and special library vintages like this in the future.

 Alastair “AJ” Benham has worked at vineyards in New Zealand, Australia and the United States.
 He joined Gusbourne in 2018, where he is Assistant Winemaker.